tianzewei/tianzewei.github.io/_pages/cv.md

 * Centralized Group and Individual Envy-Freeness in the Allocation of Indivisible Items

-* Weighted Envy-Free Matchings with Subsidy
+* Weighted Envy-Free Fractional Matchings with Subsidies

+* Fair Online Non-Wasteful Allocations

 ###  Awards